RaineyAbe/glacier-snow-cover-mapping/docs/installation_instructions.md

     │   │   │   │   ├── Sentinel-2_SR   # Where Sentinel-2 surface reflectance image downloads will be saved if site area is larger than GEE limit
     │   │   │   │   ├── Sentinel-2_TOA  # Where Sentinel-2 top of atmosphere reflectance image downloads will be saved if site area is larger than GEE limit
     │   │   │   │   ├── classified      # Where all classified images will be saved
-    │   │   │   │   └── snowlines       # Where all snowline and ELA estimates will be saved
+    │   │   │   │   └── snowlines       # Where all snowline and snow cover statistics CSVs will be saved
     │   │   │   ├── AOIs                # Folder containing outline of the Area of Interest (AOI), shapefile
     │   │   │   ├── DEMs                # Folder containing digital elevation model of the AOI (optional)
-    │   │   │   └── figures             # Where figures/images will be saved
+    │   │   │   └── figures             # Where figures will be saved
     │   │   └── ...
     │   └── ...
     └── ...